emilykwood/emilykwood/README.md

 - 📝 Python

 - 🔭 I’m currently working on ...
-My online portfolio website in React
+Building a fun learning project- afull-stack app with a python/Flask/FlaskCors backend and a TypeScript/ React frontend
 - 🌱 I’m currently learning ...
-C++
+TypeScript

 [![An image of @emilykwood's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/emilykwood)](https://holopin.io/@emilykwood)